 #2 Use Drought-Tolerant and Native Plants

-Drought-tolerant and native plants are better adapted to hotter weather and consuming less water.
+Drought-tolerant and native plants are better adapted to hotter weather and consume less water.
 Their root structures dig deeper into the soil or they know how to conserve water compared to other plants.
 That said, it doesn’t mean that they can just be forgotten about during the hot summer months!
 It simply means that they will perform better in hot weather and require less maintenance.

 #3 Create Shade

 For more heat-sensitive plants, consider putting up shade to protect them from the blaring sun.
 This could look something like erecting an umbrella or temporary shade to keep them cooler.
-Felice Landscaping is happy to work with you on some creative idea on how you could turn the shade into a lounge area for residents or clients so they can continue to enjoy the outdoors, even when the temperatures soar.
+Felice Landscaping is happy to work with you on some creative ideas on how you could turn the shade into a lounge area for residents or clients so they can continue to enjoy the outdoors, even when the temperatures soar.

 #4 Don’t Forget to Weed

 Plants tend to grow like crazy in hot weather and weeds are no exception.
 If you don’t manage them during the summer months on a regular basis, then your beautiful landscaping will become overgrown with plants you don’t want.
 They will take away nutrients from the plants that you do want to continue flourishing, so be sure to keep the weeds at bay.